Tap the text to show or hide reading controls.

 Destiny, Destiny, Destiny.

-Naru, repeating the shop name Gyu-yeon had told him several times, proudly pushed the door open.
-The cafe was crowded today too.
-Maybe because it was spacious, even when busy it still felt pleasantly unhurried.
+Naru, who repeated the shop name Gyu-yeon had told him several times, proudly opened the door.
+The Cafe was crowded with people today too.
+Maybe because the place was spacious, even when it was busy it felt pleasantly unhurried.

-Seo-yeon, handing a latte to a customer, waved cheerfully at Naru.
+Seo-yeon, who was handing a latte to a customer, waved cheerfully at Naru.
 The owner was Gyu-yeon, but she greeted Naru more enthusiastically.
 Gyu-yeon, who had a bit of a stickler streak, was oddly generous in these moments.
-Whether someone greeted him or not didn’t bother him—he was sly enough not to care.
+Whether someone greeted him or not didn’t matter much—he was as sly as anyone, so he wasn’t bothered when others were too.

 “It’s been a while since you’ve been here?”